 Surely, it is “time to put these pills on trial.”
 The difficult part of this, however, would be that to find the pills responsible for these outrages would be to accept that the perpetrators are also victims.

-August 2016 – an FoI request by Associated Press revealed that Micah Johnson, the ex-soldier who shot dead five police officers in Dallas last month, had been prescribed a combination of psychiatric drugs, including antidepressants.
+(August 2016): a Freedom of Information request by Associated Press revealed that Micah Johnson, the ex-soldier who shot dead five police officers in Dallas last month, had been prescribed a combination of psychiatric drugs, including antidepressants.

 Is the latest mass murder really ‘incomprehensible’? by Peter Hitchens

 Violence Caused by Antidepressants: An Update after Munich by Peter Breggin